verbelco/cruddiy/README.md

 - [x] Split files into folder of the table name.
 - [ ] Extend the generation form with a large table, allowing for more options.
 - [ ] After editing, return to the record on the index.
 (Mail 9 mei van Klaas).
+- [ ] Update bootstrap to the newest version.
 - [x] Extend the previews recursively.
 - [x] After creating, add a create another button (Move back button to the top).
 (Mail 16 juli van Klaas).
 - [x] Add a possibility for custom extensions to the view pages.